-The Texas Alzheimer’s Research and Care Consortium is a collaborative Alzheimer’s research effort directed and funded by the Texas Council on Alzheimer’s Disease and Related Disorders (the Council), as part of the Darrell K Royal Texas Alzheimer’s Initiative.
-Established in 1999, initial Consortium members included Baylor College of Medicine (BCM), Texas Tech University Health Sciences Center (TTUHSC), University of North Texas Health Science Center (UNTHSC), and the UT Southwestern Medical Center at Dallas (UTSW).
-In June 2006, these four Consortium members with the approval of the Council, began their work on establishing a comprehensive research cohort of well characterized subjects to address better diagnosis, treatment, and ultimately prevention of AD.
-In September 2009, the Council expanded TARCC to include the University of Texas Health Science Center at San Antonio (UTHSCSA).
-The Council again expanded TARCC membership in 2013 with the inclusion of Texas A&M Health Science Center (TAMHSC) and in 2015 with the inclusion of the University of Texas at Austin as participating member sites.
+The Texas Alzheimer’s Research and Care Consortium is a collaborative Alzheimer’s research effort funded by the State of Texas, as part of the Darrell K Royal Texas Alzheimer’s Initiative.
+Established by state law in 1999, initial Consortium members included Baylor College of Medicine (BCM), Texas Tech University Health Sciences Center (TTUHSC), University of North Texas Health Science Center (UNTHSC), and the UT Southwestern Medical Center (UTSW).
+In June 2006, these four Consortium members began their work on establishing a comprehensive research cohort of well characterized subjects to address better diagnosis, treatment, and ultimately prevention of AD.
+In September 2009, TARCC was expanded to include the University of Texas Health Science Center at San Antonio (UTHSCSA).
+Membership was expanded in 2013 to include Texas A&M Health Science Center (TAMHSC) and in 2015 with the inclusion of the University of Texas at Austin Dell Medical School as participating member sites.
 In February 2018, the Council added University of Texas Medical Branch at Galveston and University of Texas Health Science Center at Houston to TARCC memberhsip.

 Today, this large, well characterized research cohort (the Texas Harris Alzheimer's Research Study) contains clinical, neuropsychiatric, genetic, and blood biomarker data on more than 3000 participants diagnosed with Alzheimer's disease (AD), mild cognitive impairment (MCI), and normal study controls.
 A unique strength of the cohort is the enrollment of the largest number of Mexican American participants in an ongoing Alzheimer’s disease research study.
 The research cohort is a longitudinal study, where subjects are followed annually and data and samples are collected.
 Analysis of the longitudinal data set enables TARCC investigators to model changes in cognitive function over time, allowing identification of factors that affect not only risk, but disease progression.